rakutentech/engineering-blog/content/post/azure-monitor-terraform/azure-monitor-terraform.md

 * Setup a Data Collection Endpoint
 * Create a Data Collection Association between the Data Collection Rule and the VM

 The issue here pertains to the Log Analytics Workspace Table.
 According to the Azure documentation, it advises that a table be created in the Log Analytics Workspace to store the custom logs.
-Using the azurerm provider, It is implied that when creating the DCR and setting up the stream declaration that it will create the table in the Log Analytics Workspace, however this does not seem to be the case.
-Previously developers were able to create the table when setting up the Log Analytics Workspace
+Using the AzureRM provider, It is implied that when creating the DCR and setting up the stream declaration that it will create the table in the Log Analytics Workspace, however this does not seem to be the case.
+Previously developers were able to create the table when setting up the Log Analytics Workspace.

 ```hcl
 resource "azurerm_resource_group" "example" {